clankjak/edx-documentation/en_us/shared/students/SFD_certificates.rst

 Honor Code Certificates
 =========================

-Honor code certificates are free of charge to all students and are available for all except a few specific courses.
-When you audit a course, or you take a course that doesn't offer verified certificates, you'll automatically receive an honor code certificate if you meet the requirements to pass the course.
+Honor code certificates are free of charge and are available for all except a few specific courses.
+When you audit a course, or when you take a course that does not offer verified certificates, you automatically receive an honor code certificate if you meet the requirements to pass the course.

 .. image:: ../../shared/students/Images/SFD_HCCert.png
    :width: 500